zimolzak/language-association-rules/Readme.md

 Conclusions
 ----

-*By inspection of counts of co-occurence:* I think I see an association between Clojure and Scala.
+*By inspection of counts of co-occurrence:* I think I see an association between Clojure and Scala.
 Maybe not the other functional ones?
 C and JavaScript look like they might avoid each other.
 Swift and Objective-C look like they are friends, which makes a heck of a